-A dream for those who just graduated (or did so 50 years ago)
+A recurring dream for those who just graduated (or did so 50 years ago)

 You just received a phone call from an old teacher of college, or even high school.
 Whatever diploma, certificate or degree you have received, and whatever career you’re currently on, no matter how successful, it is no longer valid.
 It turned out that you haven’t completed one particular essay, or you didn’t pass one particular test.
 You have to go back to school before you can basically continue your life again.

-Relatable?
-It very possibly could be, because it’s a very well known, or actually notorious setting for a dream that seems to plague many people from time to time.
+Sounds familiar?
+It very possibly could be, because it’s a very well known, or actually notorious setting for a recurring dream that seems to pester many people from time to time.
 It seems to target sleepers who just graduated, or have done so decades ago.
-When I one shared this dream with other people, it was ironic that one of my former teachers even regularly has to deal with this same dream.
+When I one shared this dream with other people, it was ironic that one of my former teachers even regularly has to deal with this same recurring dream.
 In the worst case scenario, you have to go back to the first year and join the class as the one and only adult.
 It’s embarrassing to experience.
 Why do so many people suffer this dream?

 Why do we dream?

 One of the many theories about the function behind dreams, is that we process accumulated experiences through dreaming.
 According to this theory, we create order in our minds with the pile of experiences and thoughts we have gathered in the past.
 A recurring dream then shows that something nonetheless keeps us occupied, whether consciously or sub-consciously.